 DHA is a part of every single cell in the human body.
 In Expect the Best by Elizabeth Ward, MS, RD, she explains that DHA is also the main fat in the brain.
 In fact, your baby’s brain accumulates DHA rapidly from the last trimester of pregnancy up until 2 years of age.
-DHA accumulates in the membranes of the retina and neural tissue too and is essential for the proper development of the infant’s nervous system.
+DHA is especially vital to help support healthy brain and eye development in infants.*

 3. What about EPA?
 Don’t I need that too?

 During infant development, DHA and breastfeeding get all the attention.
-This is due to its connection to the brain, vision, and nervous system development.
+This is due to its connection to brain, vision, and nervous system development.
 But eicosapentaenoic acid (EPA) is another essential omega-3 fatty acid.
 EPA is also part of cell membranes and plays an important role in keeping your cells healthy.*

 Most fish oil supplements that contain DHA also contain a small amount of EPA.
 You can also get EPA through your diet from seafood.
 If you don’t eat fish regularly, you may consider taking fish oil with both DHA and EPA while breastfeeding.

 4. Can I get all the DHA I need from fish?

 The 2020-2025 Dietary Guidelines for Americans recommend that pregnant and lactating women consume at least 8-12 ounces of low-mercury seafood per week.
-Sadly, we fall well below this goal, consuming an average of just 3 to 4 ounces of seafood per week.
+Most women fall short of this goal, consuming an average of 5 ounces of seafood per week.